- Solar advice hub

 E.ON Next Drive: at a glance

-A whole host of energy suppliers are now offering low off-peak rates to attract electric vehicle drivers – but some of them don’t require you to have an EV.
+A whole host of energy suppliers are now offering low off-peak rates to attract electric vehicle drivers.

-E.ON Next Drive is one of the best examples of this trend, since its seven daily hours of cheap electricity are also available to households with a storage battery.
+E.ON Next Drive is one of the best examples of this trend, since its seven daily hours of cheap electricity are available for just 6.7p per kWh.

 In this guide, we’ll explain how E.ON Next Drive works, which homes are eligible, how much you can save, and whether it’s ultimately worth it.